lasm-project/ctf/README.md

 Inside the script, you will find a variable called `INPUT_STRING`.
 This string will be encrypted by the runtime module and then printed out in a string and bytes form.
 Your goal is to reverse the encryption algorithm and decrypt the encrypted flag.

+## 🏎️ Running the CTF

+You can run the CTF by executing the command `luau ctf.luau`.
+Luau has to be installed for that.

 ## 🚩 Flag (bytes)

 ```js